 - Fellowship of the Australian Society for Microbiology

 - Treasurer, Australian Society for Microbiology (WA Branch)

-- Knight DR. Recipient of the 2021 Raine Research Prize (Raine Medical Research Foundation).
+- 2021 Raine Research Prize (Raine Medical Research Foundation).
 Awarded to an ECR in WA with the most outstanding scientific paper that seeks to better understand the nature, origin, and cause of human diseases, and their prevention and treatment.

-- Knight DR. Recipient of the 2020 ASM Jim Pittard Early Career Award (Australian Society for Microbiology) in recognition of early-career research excellence and distinguished contribution to Australian research in Microbiology.
+- 2020 ASM Jim Pittard Early Career Award (Australian Society for Microbiology).
+Awarded in recognition of early-career research excellence and distinguished contribution to Australian research in Microbiology.

 Other awards, prizes and scholarships

 - 2022 ICC Young Investigator Travel Award.
 International Congress of Antimicrobial Chemotherapy (ICC).